johngaynor/banksy/README.md

 # TODO

-- Define structure for database
+- toggle for hiding 'ignore' transactions
-- Connect to postgres
+- shading 'ignore' text when showing
-- Create UI for handling flagged transactions
+- button at top of form for adding new transaction
-- Set up JSDoc comments for custom functions
+- modifying edit modal to support new transactions as well

 <h1 align="center">Welcome to Banksy 👋</h1>
 <p>